 The Morelos Dam Sediment Removal Project conducted by the IBWC in 2009 removed a total of 256,977 cubic yards of sediment upstream and downstream of the spillway.
 On behalf of the U.S., Mexico is conducting the environmental mitigation project for the 15.6 hectares of vegetation cleared during the sediment removal project.
 A contract with PRONATURA Mexico, A.C. was signed December 6 and work began on December 14, 2010 for the restoration of 40 acres at the Laguna Grande site along the Colorado River in Mexico.
 Funding is being provided by the USIBWC.
+To date, PRONATURA has completed over 60% of the project.

-The IBWC worked to address problems with giant salvinia (Salvinia molesta) and quagga mussels (Dreissena bugensis), two invasive species inhabiting the Lower Colorado River Basin.
+The IBWC worked to address problems with giant salvinia (Salvinia molesta) and quagga mussels (Dreissena bugensis), two invasive species that have inhabited the Lower Colorado River Basin.
 The Aquatic Nuisance Species Task Force conducted quarterly meetings to discuss the invasive species problem.
-The Palo Verde Irrigation District continued to treat giant salvinia along the irrigation drains with chemical and biological controls; the giant salvinia has been removed from two of the five reaches under treatment.
+The Palo Verde Irrigation District continued to treat giant salvinia along the irrigation drains with chemical and manual controls; the giant salvinia has been removed from four of the five reaches under treatment.
 The presence of giant salvinia is also being reduced in Mexico as a result of control efforts.
-The Bureau of Reclamation continued research on the quagga mussel colonization in the Lower Colorado River.
-Quagga mussels have been reported at Imperial Dam, six bays in Senator's Wash, and on a float at the NIB gauge but are not causing maintenance or operational hazards.
-No quagga mussels were noted at Morelos Dam by the IBWC, but the presence of quagga mussels has been reported in Mexico.